How the School High Health Needs Fund is managed

 • Disability Sector

-• Parents, Caregivers and Whānau
+• Mātua, Caregivers and Whānau

-Managing the SHHNF alongside other health funds
+Managing the fund alongside other health funds

-ACC provides the support needs of students with high health needs as the result of an accident.
+ACC provides the support needs of ākonga with high health needs as the result of an accident.

-SHHNF is in addition to the education services provided by Regional Health Schools (RHS).
-See more on RHSS for children who can’t attend school because they're unwell.
+SHHNF is in addition to the education services provided by regional health schools.
+See more on regional health schools for ākonga who can not attend school because they are unwell.

-How the level of funding is decided
+How funding is decided

-The level of funding is determined through the Individual Care Plan (ICP) process.
-The Ministry of Education, or the school if it's a fundholder, is responsible for making sure each student has an annual ICP that details:
+The Ministry of Education, or the school if it is a fundholder, is responsible for making sure each ākonga has an annual ICP that details:

-• a brief summary of the student’s health needs
+• a brief summary of ākonga health needs

 • the care and supervision tasks the support person will carry out, how long each task takes and how many times a day and week the tasks are completed

-• what tasks the student can do independently and what tasks the student needs help with
+• what tasks ākonga can do independently and what tasks they need help with

-• a brief summary of the plans and strategies the school has in place to help the student develop independence, if appropriate
+• a brief summary of the plans and strategies to help ākonga develop skills in self-managing their own health needs to the best of their ability

-• the monitoring system that will ensure the care remains appropriate to the student’s needs during the year
+• the monitoring system that will ensure the care remains appropriate to ākonga needs during the year

-• the evaluation process that will determine the student’s ongoing level of need for care and supervision, together with information about the student’s progress towards being able to manage their own needs
+• the evaluation process that will determine the ongoing level of need for care and supervision, together with information about the progress of ākonga towards being able to manage their own needs

-• signatures of parent/caregiver and the educator.
+• signatures of mātua/caregivers and the educator.

 Last reviewed: Has this been useful?
 Give us your feedback